kielfriedt/lustre-buildbot-config/README.md

 ### Important Files

-The Lustre Buildbot configuration is broken out in a few different files.
+The Spack Buildbot configuration is broken out in a few different files.
 Below is a list of important files and a brief description of what is contained within them:

-* `master/master.cfg` - Core configuration file for the Lustre Buildbot.
+* `master/master.cfg` - Core configuration file for the Spack Buildbot.

 * `master/password.py.sample` - Sample credentials file used to create
   a `master/password.py` file.
 This file contains build slave passwords, various user passwords, and EC2 credentials.

-* `master/lustrebuildslave.py` - Contains custom BuilderConfig and
+* `master/Spackbuildslave.py` - Contains custom BuilderConfig and
-  EC2LatentBuildSlave classes used by the Lustre Buildbot.
+  EC2LatentBuildSlave classes used by the Spack Buildbot.
 If new types of build slaves need to be created, please define them in this file.

-* `master/lustrefactory.py` - Contains core and supporting functions that
+* `master/Spackfactory.py` - Contains core and supporting functions that
-  construct BuildFactories for Lustre Buildbot builders.
+  construct BuildFactories for Spack Buildbot builders.
 If new types of build factories need to be created, please define them in this file.

-* `master/lustregittagpoller.py` - Contains a subclass of buildbot's
+* `master/Spackgittagpoller.py` - Contains a subclass of buildbot's
-  GitPoller class called LustreTagPoller.
+  GitPoller class called SpackTagPoller.
 The class is designed to poll a git repository for changes in tags.
 If a new or modified tag is found, a change is then submitted to the build master.